dynamsoft-docs/document-viewer-docs/api/class/captureviewer.md

 **Remark**

 - If it is not specified in [`viewerConfig`]({{ site.api }}interface/captureviewerconstructoroptions.html#viewerconfig) while creating the viewer additionally, the default value is `false`.
 - If the auto detect is disabled, it will automatically capture a frame every 1 second by default.
+It can be set by [autoCaptureDelay]({{ site.api }}interface/captureviewerconfig.html#autocapturedelay).
 - If the auto detect is enabled, automatic capturing will only be performed when the detection result meets expectations.
 See also [`enableAutoDetect`](#enableautodetect).

 ### enableAutoDetect